0x2b3bfa0/olddrescue/README.md

 Simply use `dd` and a USB to IDE adapter...

-> Unfortunately, I have a very old IDE disk that is not supported by the adapter and it doesn't works.
+> Unfortunately, I have a very old IDE disk that is not supported by the adapter.

 Burn `dsl-n-01RC4.iso` on a CD and boot DSL-n from that ancient computer.
 Then use `dd` to copy the HDD into a USB drive or a CD.